 Banks have to report at the end of the year (December 31) balances of reportable bank account holders to the tax authorities.
 As Adyen holds a banking license, the FATCA/CRS reporting obligation applies also to any bank held (or to be held) by Adyen.

 Note: If you’re a European entity or subsidiary, you must submit a self-certification form.
 This will determine your FATCA and/or CRS reporting status.

 FATCA reporting only applies when your organization or your controlling person(s) are considered a US person (see below), or if your company isn’t an Active NFFE (see below).

 Tip: Find more about FATCA here.

-CRS will only have implications for your organization when your organization has more than one tax residency (or country of residence) or if your company is not an Active NFE.
+CRS will only have implications for your organization when your organization has more than one tax residency (or country/region of residence) or if your company is not an Active NFE.

 You're considered a US person if you’re (or your business is) a citizen, resident, partnership, or corporation located or organized in the United States, or if you operate under the law of the United States.